 Ohio – Holden Arboretum

-Holden Arboretum is a spectacular collaboration between humans and Mother Nature.
+Holden Arboretum is evidence of the beauty that results when humans and Mother Nature work together.
 Encompassing 3,600 acres, it’s one of the largest arboreta and botanical gardens in the country and a fabulous place to explore with your pet.
-Choose the garden paths or hit miles of trails through native forests with your furry travel buddy!

 Illinois – Chicago Lakefront Trail & Navy Pier